 LAT is the only software protocol available that is optional and that requires a key.
+A key, or password, is needed to enable 56K modem support as well.

 Since the features now enabled by default consume a significant amount of memory, you may want to disable those that you do not use.
 To do so, use the Annex parameter disabled_modules.